How Sweet It Is! Measuring Glucose in Your Food

 - Add 100 mL of water to the other five cups.

-- Measure 100 mL of the 2% solution and add it to the cup labeled 1% to make a 1% solution.
+- Measure 100 mL of the 2% solution and add it to the 100 mL of water in the cup labeled 1% to make 200 mL of 1% solution.
 Stir well.

 - Between each dilution, make sure to rinse and shake the excess water from the graduated cylinder or container you are using to transfer the 100 mL volumes.
 Also, use a clean stirrer.